 Aerial view of Cayo Ensenachos showing its hotel and surroundings

-The Cayos of Villa Clara are part a larger archipelago called Jardines del Rey (King's Gardens) which is currently the most active area in Cuba for tourism development.
-Once completed, the archipelago should reach a capacity of about 32,000 rooms distributed in the following islands (from west to east): Cayo Las Brujas, Cayo Ensenachos, Cayo Santa Maria, Cayo Guillermo, Cayo Coco, Cayo Paredon Grande and Cayo Cruz.
-The three "Cayos de Villa Clara" ( Santa Maria, Las Brujas and Ensenachos) will alone reach more than 10,000 rooms by the end of 2018.
+The Cayos of Villa Clara are part a much larger archipelago called Jardines del Rey (King's Gardens) which is currently the most active area in Cuba for tourism development.
+This archipelago should reach a capacity of about 32,000 rooms distributed in the following islands (from west to east): Cayo Las Brujas, Cayo Ensenachos, Cayo Santa Maria, Cayo Guillermo, Cayo Coco, Cayo Paredon Grande and Cayo Cruz.
+The three "Cayos de Villa Clara" (Santa Maria, Las Brujas and Ensenachos) will alone reach more than 13,000 rooms by the end of 2018.
 Click the King's Gardens Ilsands link (from the About item in the top-menu) to learn more about the other islands of this archipelago

 Cayo Ensenachos is an area of pristine natural beauty, this horseshoe shaped key boasts two of the most dazzling beaches in Cuba, Playa Megano and Playa Ensenachos, see our Beaches section for more details.
 The calm and crystal clear waters are ideal for bathing and water sports, and beautiful offshore reefs provide impressive dive sites.
 The area is also a world-class location for fishing.
 The island is a refuge for more than 60 endemic species of flora and fauna.
 This destination is perfect for those who want to get away from it all, in a bucolic environment, but without sacrificing the pleasures of comfort and premium services.